dwDavidxd/MAN/README.md

 ## Requirements
 - This codebase is written for `python3` and 'pytorch'.
 - To install necessary python packages, run `pip install -r requirements.txt`.

+- ## Experiments
+### Data
+- Please download and place all datasets into the data directory.